5 Best Money Market Accounts for September 2024

 5. Axos Bank® High Yield Money Market

-Earn 0.25% APY on all account balances of more than $1,000.
+Earn 0.61% APY on all account balances of less than $25,000.
 Has other banking products with good rewards including an interest-bearing checking account (up to 3.30% APY).
 Integrated online banking allows for interest accrual across all cash equivalent products.
 (Learn More)

 When to Consider Opening a Money Market Account